 It is quite possible that Gilman chose to imitate the opening of this plot (similar versions of which had also been used by Edgar Rice Burroughs, Jules Verne, H. Rider Haggard, and others) in order to help make her point about the potential destructiveness of “masculine” values.
 She subverts the “lost world” conventions when her explorers, instead of finding adventure and conflict, instead encounter a peaceful and advanced society.
 Without anything to subdue, our explorers are disoriented, as would be any readers expecting a typical “lost world” plot.
 Obliquely, Gilman points out the silliness of the masculine desire for “adventure,” as we see the nonplussed reaction of the explorers to their arrival in a country in no need of subduing, almost every aspect of which conflicts with their views on how the world works.

 Each of the men reacts differently to this development.
 The narrator—Van, who has an interest, like Gilman, in sociology—is sympathetic to the accomplishments of the Herlanders, his doubts ultimately removed as the evidence of their successful society accumulates.
 Jeff, a doctor and amateur poet, is presented as the ultimate romantic, whose reaction is essentially submissive to the women and their ways, while Terry, rich, good-looking, athletic, and aggressive, used to having his way with most women, is presented as a foil to the Herlanders.
 First, he cannot believe that an all-woman society could possibly function; given the obvious viability and prosperity of the country, there must be men behind the scenes controlling things.
 Even as he slowly accepts the reality of the situation, he maintains his conviction that, deep down, these women would really prefer a submissive role, if offered it.
-The women of Herland, never having dealt with men before, and accustomed to their own autonomy, find him, for the most part, insulting and unattractive, their a source of consternation and disbelief to Terry, and of amusement to Van and Jeff.
+The women of Herland, never having dealt with men before, and accustomed to their own autonomy, find him, for the most part, insulting and unattractive, they’re a source of consternation and disbelief to Terry, and of amusement to Van and Jeff.

 The women, however, have not created an all-female society because they wanted to, but because they had no choice.
 Being progressive thinkers, they are open to the possibilities of allowing men into their world, and of experiencing the world outside their remote plateau.
 Motherhood being the font of their value system, they are especially interested in the possibility that fatherhood could further enrich the lives of their children.
 The three men eventually pair up with Herlanders, and their relationships are watched with interest by the rest of the country, who see this development as a sort of experiment.
 As with many social experiments, it has mixed results.
 Jeff is entirely devoted to his wife, and sees no reason ever to leave Herland, which is, after all, a utopia.
 Van and his wife develop a healthy relationship, hindered somewhat by their different backgrounds (Gilman keeps the obvious sexual issues mostly in the background, but one of their conflicts is over Van’s attempts to convince his wife that sex does not have to be for procreation only).
 This couple decides to leave Herland so that Van’s wife can see what the outside world is like.
 (That story is told in a sequel, With Her in Ourland, published the following year.)
 Terry’s married life is predictably tempestuous, leading ultimately to the attempted rape of his wife, which he sees as asserting his husbandly “rights”, but which to the women of Herland is an unforgivable crime, resulting in his permanent banishment.